GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 [widgetID Data Flow](https://github.com/GeorgeLychock/ssu-interactive-ms2/blob/master/_documentation/data-structure/MS-2-data-flow-01.png)

-### Technical Contraints
+### Technical and Scope Contraints
--   The site will not have access to a database so all project data will come from JSON files to simulate widget data streams.
+-   The site will not have access to a database.
+All project data will come from JSON files to simulate widget data streams.
+-   The project will consist of just a landing page/dashboard; no secondary pages will be active.
+The focus of the project's first release is to address how the user can configure their primary viewport: a summary of all their projects, displayed in a dashboard.

--   *Foot Note 1: The widgetID variable contains the unique IDs for the data stream avaiable for each widget; its possible these values would be created with a Create Project or Add Third Party Widget app and stored in a database.
+-   *Foot Note 1: The widgetID variable contains the unique IDs for the data stream avaiable for each widget available to the dashboard; its possible these values would be created with a Create Project module or Third Party app and stored in a database.
 They are hard coded here since db calls are out of scope.
-Search " //*1 " to see code in script.js
+Search " //*1 " to see code in script.js file:
+`        var widgetIDs = ["proj0001", "proj0002", "proj0003", "proj0004", "proj0005"];`

 ### Requirements
 -   Widgets Library Viewport